Chris Graves

 I was a member of the Cincinnati Enquirer team awarded the 2018 Pulitzer Prize for Local Reporting for "Seven Days of Heroin."

-In 2020, while working at Minnesota Public Radio, I helped direct the online coverage of the killing of George Floyd, who died under the knee of a Minneapolis police officer and the worldwide aftermath and calls for policing reforms.
+In 2020, while working at Minnesota Public Radio, I helped direct the online coverage of the murder of George Floyd, who died under the knee of a Minneapolis police officer and the worldwide aftermath and calls for policing reforms.

 I am continuing my research into the 2016 deaths of eight members of a rural Ohio family allegedly at the hands of four members of another family in the foothills of Appalachia.
 In 2021, I was featured discussing the victims in the case on the iHeartRadio podcast: "Piketon Massacre: Return to Pike County."